-- To pPromote and enhance, when possible, the skills of the client in accessing and utilizing supports and services - To develop Use the capacities of social networks and relevant human services providers to promote the functioning and well-being of the client to enable independent functioning - To promoteMonitor service effectiveness while providing services and supports in the most efficient manner possible - To link, cCreate, and/or promote formal and informal systems to provide the client with resources, services, and opportunities
+- Promote and enhance, when possible, the skills of the client in accessing and utilizing supports and services - Use the capacities of social networks and relevant human services providers to promote the functioning and well-being of the client to enable independent functioning - Monitor service effectiveness while providing services and supports in the most efficient manner possible - Create and/or promote formal and informal systems to provide the client with resources, services, and opportunities

-Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 & ???
+Approved by AAA Board: 7/6/05 Revised and approved by AAA Board: 11/12/13 &???

-STANDARD 1: The case manager should
+STANDARD 1: The case manager should-

-- have post high school training of an associate, bachelor, or masters degree in a field related to health and human services.
-Have an associate, bachelor, or master degree in a human services-related field. - The case manager shall havePossess the knowledge, skills, and experience necessary to competently perform client-centered case management duties, which include knowledge regarding the scope of services for older adults and their needs. - Participate in ongoing, formal evaluation of their practice to advance client well-being, assess the appropriateness and effectiveness of services and supports, and improve practice.
+- Have an associate, bachelor, or master degree in a human services-related field. - Possess the knowledge, skills, and experience necessary to competently perform clientcentered case management duties, which include knowledge regarding the scope of services for older adults and their needs, participate in ongoing, formal evaluation of their practice to advance client well-being, assess the appropriateness and effectiveness of services and supports, and improve practice.